 And unlike most tasting rooms where bathrooms service a specific purpose only – visitor’s will want to make a special stop in their bathroom to view its creative design.
 A television embedded in a mirror plays Feast it Forward culinary shows.
 Katie has long enjoyed doodling; the bathroom door is an extension of her artistic interests and visitors are encouraged to write their own quotes or add their own doodles.

 Upstairs features an impressive culinary space that is ground zero for the Feast it Forward lifestyle production network – when shows are being filmed here, televisions downstairs broadcast the live feed.
 This kitchen can also be used for guest chefs to offer culinary classes.
 Already celebrity chefs Rick Moonen, Roland Passot and Jaques Pepin have filmed here (the first culinary show filmed on site was Riffs and Recipes).
+The space only seats about 25 people.

-The second floor has a sizable outdoors deck – featuring a swinging ‘bed’, games and other sit down spaces.
+The second floor features a sizable outdoors deck – featuring a swinging ‘bed’, games and other sit down spaces.
 From the east side of the building, guests can watch passerbys going to Oxbow Public Market or those enjoying the park next to the Napa River.
-These are also some of the best seats in the area to watch live performances overlooking the nearby green.
+These are also some of the best seats in the area to watch live performances overlooking the nearby Oxbow green.

 And twice a month seasonally, a Lemonade Stand is parked in front of The Studio (built by the cellar master at Benessere Winery).
 Children host this event, with plenty of help from their parents and all proceeds raised are donated to various charitable organizations.